pennlabs/website-old/README.md

 ### Deploying

 The website is currently hosted on GitHub pages, so deploying a change as is simple as merging a change into the `gh-pages` branch.

+### Edits
+The most recent edit was made in fall 2017.
+The website no longer uses Jekyll and is built with HTML/CSS.

 ## License